clarkgrubb/data-tools/README.md

 If the join column has the same name in both files, it can be specified with the `-c` or `--column` flag:

-    $ dt join-tsv --column=gid /tmp/pw.tsv /tmp/grp.tsv
+    $ join-tsv --column=gid /tmp/pw.tsv /tmp/grp.tsv

 The output is in TSV format, and in particular it has a header.
 The order of columns is (1) join column, (2) left file columns other than the join column, (3) right file columns other than the join column.
 If the join column has different names in the two files, the left name is used in the output.

-`dt join-tsv` reads the smaller of the two files into memory.
+`join-tsv` reads the smaller of the two files into memory.

-`dt join-tsv` treats an empty string as the null value by default.
+`join-tsv` treats an empty string as the null value by default.
 It can perform left, right, or full outer joins.
 See the  [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/join-tsv.1.md) for details.

 <a name="sqlite"/>